nextstrain/auspice/docs-src/docs/customise-client/introduction.md

-See the [API docs](customise-client/api.md) for full details of each customisation, or read the [walk through](customise-client/walk-through.md) to see how we used these to create a custom version of auspice.
+See the [API docs](customise-client/api.md) for full details of each customisation.